ashvegeta/OneVsAll-classification/README.md

  for i = 1: no.of.classes

- class A = class i
+ class A = class i ;
- class B = rest of classes
+ class B = rest of classes ;
- perform logistic regression on class A and class B and update the parameters
+ perform logistic regression on class A and class B and update the parameters ;

- *endfor
+ endfor

   we use the above algorithm to perform multi-class prediction